Shao Xunmei: Life

 In 1937 he began an affair with Emily "Mickey" Hahn; the affair ended after Hahn stopped smoking opium.
 When Hahn wrote articles for The New Yorker, she referred to Shao as "Pan Heh-ven," forming the basis of the 1942 book Mr. Pan.
 Hahn used Shao as the inspiration for Sun Yuin-loong, a character in Steps of the Sun.
-After the Japanese invasion Hahn was not interned since she had stated she was legally married to Shao Xunmei on a document, and therefore the Japanese treated her as, in the words of Taras Grescoe of The New Yorker, "an honorary Asian".
+After the Japanese invasion, Hahn was not interned as she had stated she was legally married to Shao Xunmei on a document and therefore the Japanese treated her as, in the words of Taras Grescoe of The New Yorker, "an honorary Asian".
 Hahn stated that Shao's wife approved of the document since it was a possible method of saving his press and that Shao had not been married "according to foreign law".
-According to an article published in Ming Pao, a Hong Kong newspaper, during World War II, Shao had a habit of drinking alcohol and gambling, and therefore racked up a lot of expenses; Hahn covered the costs by selling her books.
+According to an article published in Ming Pao, a Hong Kong newspaper, during World War II, Shao had a habit of drinking alcohol and gambling and therefore racked up a lot of expenses; Hahn covered the costs by selling her books.
 Hahn later wrote about Shao in her memoir, China to Me: A Partial Autobiography, using his actual name, spelled as "Sinmay Zau".

 Shao had a son, Shao Zucheng, who attended schools operated by American missionaries and became an English teacher.
 He also had a daughter, Shao Xiaohong.

-In 1958 Shao Xunmei wrote a letter to a friend in the United States, and as a result was imprisoned.
-He was released in three years, but his health had declined and did not improve afterwards.
+In 1958 Shao Xunmei wrote a letter to a friend in the United States and as a result was imprisoned.
+He was released in three years but his health had declined and did not improve afterwards.
 Shao Zucheng stated "When he came out of jail, he was so thin.
 He looked just like a monkey."

 Hahn learned that Shao eventually stopped using opium.
 After Shao died, Hahn was unaware that he was dead.
 He was buried in Gui Yan Cemetery.

 Legacy

 Hutt stated that Shao continued to be perceived as "a caricature" by the 1990s even though his image had been somewhat rehabilitated in that decade.

-Jicheng Sun and Hal Swindall, authors of "A Chinese Swinburne: Shao Xunmei's Life and Art," wrote circa 2015 that few people were aware of him "except for a handful of scholars of modern Chinese literature"; they stated that there were not many scholarly articles about Shao, and that reference books published in China "give him a few lines as a minor poet with decadent tendencies".
+Jicheng Sun and Hal Swindall, authors of "A Chinese Swinburne: Shao Xunmei's Life and Art," wrote circa 2015 that few people were aware of him "except for a handful of scholars of modern Chinese literature"; they stated that there were not many scholarly articles about Shao and that reference books published in China "give him a few lines as a minor poet with decadent tendencies".